welovemedia/ffmate-docs/docs/wildcards.md

 ## Task Metadata

 This wildcard lets you insert values from the task’s `metadata` object.
-This works in **any field** where wildcards are supported, including input and output paths, as well as pre- and post-processing scripts.
+This works in **any field** where wildcards are supported, including [task](/docs/tasks.md#task-properties) input and output paths, as well as [pre- and post-processing](/docs/pre-post-prcessing.md) actions.

 You can reference any key that was:
 - **Provided during task creation** via the `metadata` object, or